nus-cs2103-AY2425S1/ip/docs/README.md

 ## Adding to-dos

-sers can add tasks with to-do with format "todo TASK_DESCRIPTION".
+Users can add tasks with to-do with format "todo TASK_DESCRIPTION".

 For example
 - todo borrow book